JarodMica/SmartGPT/README.md

 # SmartGPT
-An implemetation of "SmartGPT" as proposed by AI explained on this video: https://www.youtube.com/watch?v=wVzuvf9D9BU&t=434s
+An implemetation of "SmartGPT" as proposed by AI explained in this video: https://www.youtube.com/watch?v=wVzuvf9D9BU&t=434s

 ## To run this
 Clone the repository: